chrisjm/kirtan-kriya-timer/src/lib/content/faq.md

 When outside thoughts intrude, simply return your focus to the sounds and visualization.
 This multifaceted approach engages auditory, tactile, and visual senses

-## How does stress contribute to the risk of Alzheimer's Disease (AD)?
+## How does stress contribute to the risk of Alzheimers?

-Chronic stress has significant negative biochemical effects on the body and brain, which are implicated in the development of AD.
+Chronic stress has significant negative biochemical effects on the body and brain, which are implicated in the development of Alzheimers.
 Research shows that stress can diminish telomerase levels, an enzyme crucial for maintaining the protective caps of DNA called telomeres.
-Shorter telomeres are associated with inflammation, accelerated aging, and an increased risk of AD.
-Furthermore, chronic psychological distress has been linked to a higher risk of developing Alzheimer's disease in older age.
+Shorter telomeres are associated with inflammation, accelerated aging, and an increased risk of Alzheimers.
+Furthermore, chronic psychological distress has been linked to a higher risk of developing Alzheimers disease in older age.

 ## What specific cognitive and psychological benefits have been associated with Kirtan Kriya practice?

 Studies on Kirtan Kriya have shown improvements in memory in individuals with subjective cognitive decline and mild cognitive impairment.
-Beyond cognition, KK has been linked to reduced stress, anxiety, and depression, as well as improved sleep quality.
-Participants practicing KK have also reported increased psychological well-being or spiritual fitness, which is considered important for maintaining cognitive function and preventing Alzheimer's Disease (AD).
+Beyond cognition, Kirtan Kriya has been linked to reduced stress, anxiety, and depression, as well as improved sleep quality.
+Participants practicing Kirtan Kriya have also reported increased psychological well-being or spiritual fitness, which is considered important for maintaining cognitive function and preventing Alzheimers.